WHY STUDY IN MELBOURNE

 7-16°C

-More than 140 ethnic groups are represented in Australia, making Australia one of the most culturally diverse countries in the world.
+More than 100 ethnic groups are represented in Australia, making Australia one of the most culturally diverse countries in the world.
 Australia’s dynamic multiculturalism can be attributed to its unique combination of Indigenous cultures, early European settlement and immigration from all parts of the world.

 Australians value the wealth of cultural diversity and social sophistication that international students bring to our campuses and our communities.
 We take great care in looking after international students and helping them to adjust to the Australian way of life.

-International students also gain great benefits from their education in Australia and make lifelong friendships.
+Melbourne is a reasonably priced city providing good quality, affordable living and abundant accommodation.
+Students will need about A$29,710 per year ( excluding tuition) to cover living expenses.
 According to the Government Website, Study in Australia, Australia is a sophisticated, friendly and affordable country which enjoys one of the highest standards of living in the world.
-The average international student in Australia spends about A$425-$800 per week on accommodation, food, clothing, entertainment, transport, international and domestic travel, telephone, and incidental costs.
+The average International student in Australia spends about A$650 per week on accommodation, food, clothing, entertainment, transport, international and domestic travel, telephone and incidental costs.

 The lifestyle in Australia is safe and friendly.
 Australians have a high standard of living.
 The climate is pleasant, there is plenty of food and the vast natural resources in Australia enable most people to live well.
-Fruit, vegetables and meat are available fresh and at reasonable prices.
-Clothing and personal effects are usually good quality and available at a wide variety of prices.

 The following types of accommodation are available for International students: